- Jumanji: Welcome to the Jungle

 - A Bug's Life

 - This one came out the same summer as Antz, and lost out to it back then.
 Seeing it now, it's geared more towards kids, meaning there's less stuff for adults to "get" than in Antz.
-It nonetheless has its funny moments, and it's kind of shocking in a movie for kids that the bad guy (a grasshopper) is fed to the young birds at the end.
-Not for me, of course :-)
+It nonetheless has its funny moments, and it's kind of surprising in a movie for kids that the bad guy (a grasshopper) is fed to the young birds at the end.
+I liked that, of course :-)

 - The Incredibles